Selective laser sintering

+Typical setup for rapid prototyping by laser sintering layer-by-layer.

-Selective laser sintering (SLS) is an additive manufacturing (AM) technique that uses a laser as the power and heat source to sinter powdered material (typically nylon or polyamide), aiming the laser automatically at points in space defined by a 3D model, binding the material together to create a solid structure.
+Selective laser sintering (SLS) is an additive manufacturing (AM)(3D printing) technique that uses a laser as the power and heat source to sinter powdered material (typically nylon or polyamide), aiming the laser automatically at points in space defined by a 3D model, binding the material together to create a solid structure.
 It is similar to selective laser melting; the two are instantiations of the same concept but differ in technical details.
 SLS (as well as the other mentioned AM techniques) is a relatively new technology that so far has mainly been used for rapid prototyping and for low-volume production of component parts.
 Production roles are expanding as the commercialization of AM technology improves.

 History

 Selective laser sintering (SLS) was developed and patented by Dr. Carl Deckard and academic adviser, Dr. Joe Beaman at the University of Texas at Austin in the mid-1980s, under sponsorship of DARPA.
 Deckard and Beaman were involved in the resulting start up company Desk Top Manufacturing (DTM) Corp, established to design and build the SLS machines.
 In 2001, 3D Systems, the biggest competitor to DTM Corp. and SLS technology, acquired DTM Corp..
 The most recent patent regarding Deckard's SLS technology was issued January 28, 1997 and expired January 28, 2014.

 A similar process was patented without being commercialized by R. F. Housholder in 1979.

 As SLS requires the use of high-powered lasers it is often too expensive, not to mention possibly too dangerous, to use in the home.
 The associated expense and potential danger of SLS printing due to lack of commercially available laser systems with Class-1 safety enclosures means that the home market for SLS printing is not as large as the market for other additive manufacturing technologies, such as Fused Deposition Modeling (FDM).